Notalib/LYT/doc/test-script.md

         - 1: Open the book, press 'Play'.
 Does the book begin playing?

+        - 2: Whilst playing, does the book start each new segment automatically?

-        - 2: Whilst playing, click 'Pause', then resume playing.
+        - 3: Whilst playing, click 'Pause', then resume playing.

-        - 3: Whilst playing, click on the chapter's timeline.
+        - 4: Whilst playing, click on the chapter's timeline.
 Does it jump to the place you've clicked?

-        - 4: Repeat above on: A normal book with/without text, a very large book (eg. a lexicon or similar), a book with images, a non-Danish book.

     (On a smartphone):